All Episodes

 And if the standard he set for Donald Trump holds for him, it's not going to be good.

-And Comrade de Blasio in this, too, will explain.
+And Comrade de Blasio in this too will explain.

-All right, 25 now till the top of the hour, 800-941-SHAWN.
+All right, 25 now till the top of the hour, 800-941-Sean, top of the hour, full hour.

 Dr. Oz will take any questions you have.

-Really come to admire him a lot.
+Really come to admire him a lot as somebody.

-Um as somebody I I mean, he's it I love his line.
+I mean, he's, I love his line.

-It's like you gotta go into battle with the army you have, not the army you wish you have, and all in to save lives.
+It's like, you got to go into battle with the army you have, not the army you wish you have.

 And it is, you know, you would think that that would be people's focus.

-Um earlier this week, I did highlight the success of Governor Ron DeSantis down in Florida.
+Earlier this week, I did highlight the success of Governor Ron DeSantis down in Florida.

-So the incidents comparatively like Michigan, I'm not comparing it even to New York, but because of their their high percentage of elderly folks retired down there from the villages on all throughout South Florida, well, frankly, all over Florida.
+So the incidents comparatively like Michigan, I'm not comparing it even to New York, but because of their high percentage of elderly folks retired down there from the villages on all throughout South Florida, frankly, all over Florida.

 64% of New York state deaths were over age 70.

-So again, we if there was a moment in time when we actually thought that younger that we didn't think younger people were susceptible at all, then that changed and and changed it just didn't work out in terms of mortality, et cetera, et cetera.
+So again, there was a moment in time when we actually thought that younger, that we didn't think younger people was susceptible at all, then that changed and changed.

-Uh one really heartbreaking story I saw somewhere about a firefighter lost his young baby to coronavirus.
+Although there are terrible stories out there, one really heartbreaking story I saw somewhere about a firefighter lost his young baby to coronavirus.

-I just it just breaks your heart on every level.
+It just breaks your heart on every level.

 What was that?